 There is no point in trying to use other applications that browse the contents of this cloud account to find these files.
 Only the Olvid application installed on your new device and where you have authorized it to access this cloud account will be able to find them to restore the latter.

 Do not try to recover an automatic backup file by any means other than Olvid.
 It will remain unretrievable.

 With a manual backup, your backup file is generated locally on your device and you must know how to locate it and then transmit it directly to your next device, avoiding going through a third party device (computer or Samba server, etc…) that could corrupt the access rights to this file.

-That’s why we recommend that you enable automatic backup immediately to sleep easy 😴, since the backup file is encrypted by a key that only your device can generate and display to you.
+That’s why we recommend that you enable automatic backup immediately to sleep easy 😴, since the backup file is encrypted by a key that only the device at its origin was able to generate and display to you only once.